EkaanshArora/agora-virtualspace/README.md

 ```

 ### Virtual Space Page
-We're using React-Three-Fiber which uses an HTML Canvas and ThreeJS to render out the virtual-space.
-The user can see themself as a "human" sprite, all remote users are rendered with a "bird" sprite of different colors.
-Moving close to another user starts a video chat which is rendered on top of the 2D stage in the bottom of the screen.
-We're using Agora RTM SDK to send & receive the positions of the users in the room.
+We're using React Three Fiber, which uses an HTML canvas and Three.js to render the virtual space.
+The user can see themself as a "human" sprite.
+All remote users are rendered with a "bird" sprite of different colors.
+Moving close to another user starts a video chat that is rendered on top of the 2D stage at the bottom of the screen.
+We're using the Agora RTM SDK to send and receive the positions of the users in the room:

 ```tsx
 <div className="h-screen w-screen bg-gray-100">